 NARA (RG59) Records of the Bureau of Public Affairs, Records Relating to the Japanese Peace Treaties, 1946-1952, Lot 78D173, Box 2 (in English).
-In recent years there have been comments posted on the Internet to the effect that the Rusk letter lacks force because it was not disclosed to the Allies and the Japanese government at the time, and because Secretary of State Dulles wrote in an internal memorandum a couple of years later that the US view regarding Takeshima was simply that of one of many signatories to the treaty.
-However, the Rusk letter was a diplomatic document exchanged between the US and the ROK in the process of drafting the peace treaty and it serves as a supplementary means of interpreting the treaty, attesting to the course of events by which Takeshima came to be regarded as Japanese territory as a result of the two governments discussing the issue of the attribution of Takeshima.
+In recent years there have been occasional comments on the Internet to the effect that the Rusk letter is invalid because it was not disclosed to the Allies and the Japanese government at the time and because Secretary of State Dulles wrote in an internal memorandum a couple of years later that the US view regarding Takeshima was simply that of one of many signatories to the treaty.
+However, the Rusk letter was a diplomatic document exchanged between the US and the ROK in the process of drafting the peace treaty and it serves only as a supplementary means of interpreting the treaty, attesting to the course of events by which Takeshima was designated as Japanese territory as a result of the two governments discussing the issue of the attribution of Takeshima.
 As such, it was not the type of document that would usually have been made available to third parties, let alone one for which the issue of validity or invalidity was applicable.
-Bearing in mind, moreover, that drafts of the treaty were sent to the relevant countries other than the United States and that the treaty was drafted, agreed to and signed after the opinions of the countries were incorporated, it is clear that the assertions about the letter's lack of validity are not true.
+Bearing in mind, moreover, that the treaty was drafted, agreed, and signed after incorporating the opinions of the relevant countries other than the United States to which the draft was sent, it is clear that these assertions do not hold true.
 It is also significant that the 1965 preamble to the Treaty on Basic Relations between Japan and the Republic of Korea invokes the relevant peace treaty provisions.

 &lt;sup>60 NARA Confidential U.S. Lot 58 D118 and D637, Records of the Office of Northeast Asian Affairs, Japan Subject Files, 1947-1956, Reel 39 (in English).
-"Muccio" refers to John J. Muccio, the US ambassador in the ROK's Busan (then known as Pusan).
+"Muccio" refers to John J. Muccio, the US ambassador in the ROK's Pusan.